Bad Cats: Fishbowl Ramp

 The fishbowl ramp is the middle ramp.
 When lit, it awards 30K, 50K, 100K, and an extra ball; shots must be made consecutively to score all values, including the extra ball.
 The extra ball can only be collected once from the fishbowl ramp, and completing drop targets can light the extra ball.

 On the last ball only, making a fifth consecutive shot after scoring 1 million points awards a special bonus of 20 million points.
-This bonus can only be collected once, however; once done, the game reverts to unlimited 1 million awards for consecutive ramp shots.
+This bonus can only be collected once.

-There's a limit of five extra balls in a game; so each one collected hereafter earns a mystery score.

 Jackpot

-The jackpot is a progressive jackpot that begins at 1 million points and increases until it is won.
+The jackpot is a progressive jackpot that begins at 1 million points and increases until it is collected.
 Although the backglass displays the progressive jackpot at up to 8 million points, the game's maximum jackpot is usually 20 million depending on factory settings.

-To activate the jackpot, shoot the drop target to spell out B-A-D-C-A-T-S, or BAD CATS.
-Once the whole title has been lit, shoot the middle ramp to claim the jackpot.
+The jackpot is lit, after the player shoot the drop target to spell B-A-D-C-A-T-S, and awarded with a shot to the middle ramp.

 Bonus Multiplier

-Complete the rollovers at the top of the table to spell "TOY" and advance the bonus multiplier up to 7X.
-The bonus itself, however, never goes above 999,000 points.
+Completing the rollovers at the top of the table to spell T-O-Y advances the bonus multiplier up to 7X.
+The bonus itself never exceeds 999,000 points.

-Self-criticism
+Reception

+Pinball Player said that while fun for an odd game, that there is no real depth to the gameplay.

+Self-Criticism

 Python Anghelo said that he hated working on this game.
 "Bad Cats was a joke.
 Bad Cats, and Bugs Bunny's Birthday Ball, are one of my 'yes boy, kiss-ass'... and they're one of my worst experiences."